-There are three main aims of the way we have set up our remote education (home learning) at Christ Church:
+There are three main aims of the methods and format used to set up our remote education (home learning) at Christ Church:

-- to keep in regular contact with all our children and families - to keep children learning, thinking and making progress and to support parents/carers to help with this at home - to provide structure, routine and daily tasks for children while they are at home importance of staff work life balance and wellbeing in our decision making about home learning.
+- to keep in regular contact with all our children and families - to keep children learning, thinking and making progress and to support parents/carers to help with this at home - to provide structure, routine and daily tasks for children while they are at home

 Our remote education is planned with the best interests of children at its heart, but we fully acknowledge that parents and other family members play an important role in supporting home learning and we have also considered their needs and feedback in planning our provision.
-We have used feedback from children, parents and staff members (in relation to the period of school closure March - June 2020) in setting up our provision and agreeing this policy.
+We have used feedback from children, parents and staff members (in relation to the periods of school closure March - June 2020, and January - March 2021) in setting up our provision and agreeing this policy.

 We also acknowledge the considerable challenges for staff members in providing home learning and understand how this can represent a significant change from their usual role and ways of working.
-We continue to consider the
+We continue to consider the importance of staff work life balance and wellbeing in our decision making about home learning.